Back to Blog

 Step 3: Map Out Your Cloud Architecture

 To prevent your digital safety file from becoming a digital labyrinth, design a highly structured folder hierarchy.
-The standard blueprint for an organised digital SHEQ environment consists of a clean, tier-based architecture:
+The standard blueprint for an organized digital SHEQ environment consists of a clean, tier-based architecture:

 Step 4: Implement Verifiable Digital Signatures